 Later Todd and Exceptional went back to the hunter ring and won the open hunter in their height to round out a week of success in Chicago.

 And that was a slow week for those guys.
 Earlier this summer at Tryon, Todd rode 10 horses in nearly 30 classes in a single week at the Tryon Summer VI CSI 3*.
 Here again, Todd and Exceptional were on top in the hunter derby with a lot of stiff competition, taking the USHJA $15,000 International Hunter Derby.

 He won the 1.30m open jumper on Chablis S and rode a number of youngsters in everything from their first 1.40m classes down to a cute little youngster getting his feet wet in the .80m puddle jumpers.

 The week after, Todd kept his winning ways up in the Grand Prix ring, winning the $35,000 Welcome Stake at Tryon aboard Luigi, beating his next nearest competitor by nearly two full seconds.

 All the while, he’s got a slew of students and clients tackling junior and AO classes, and the whole team seems to thrive. and of course, it’s a family affair with wife Amanda tackling massive logistics and children Langley and Colt tagging along for the ride (and often making adorable cameos in the winner’s circle!)

 There are no days off in summer for this hard-working team, but it seems that’s how they like it.
 We can’t wait to see where Todd is headed next, and we wish him and all his mounts the best of luck!

 Todd Minikus relies heavily on good technology to keep his horses strong and sound, and believes in the necessity of assisting circulation in his horses.
-As such, he’s an advisory board member to Draper Therapies, which sells numerous products with an FDA-approved material shown to increase circulation in the contact zone.
+As such, he’s an advisory board member to Draper Therapies, which sells numerous products with their cellient material shown to increase circulation in the contact zone.
 See their full product line by clicking below.